Duane Bastress enters his sixth season at the helm of the Spartan program after being a long time assistant under Hall of Fame coach Tom Kessler.

 Bastress was inducted into the NWCA Division III Hall of Fame at the 2013 Division III National Championships in Iowa.

-Bastress resides in York with his wife, April, and their daughter Cora.
-April is a former standout field hockey player for York.
+Bastress resides in York with his wife, April, and their daughters Cora and Audrey.
+April is a former standout field hockey player for York and currently serves as an assistant on Katie Fost's staff.